Back to Friends: Music video

 The music video, directed by Gus Black, was released on April 3, 2025, and features model Charlotte D'Alessio.
 It won Best Alternative Video at the 2025 MTV Video Music Awards.

 Live performances

 On May 20, 2025, Sombr performed "Back to Friends" on The Tonight Show Starring Jimmy Fallon, marking his television performance debut.
 On September 2, he performed the song as part of his recognition as MTV's Global Push Artist for the month.
 Sombr later performed the song again, along with "12 to 12", at the 2025 MTV Video Music Awards, which took place on September 7.
 Both songs were performed again on the November 8 episode of the 51st season of Saturday Night Live.
+On December 22, he performed the song alongside the Jonas Brothers, after he was invited as a surprise guest at the Brooklyn stop of Jonas20: Greetings from Your Hometown Tour.
+On February 28, 2026, Sombr performed the song, along with "Undressed", at the 2026 Brit Awards.